 On a cold winter’s day, there’s nothing better than a hot bowl of soup.
-This Instant Pot 15 Bean Soup is the perfect no-soak recipe that you can make in a fraction of the time in the pressure cooker compared to the stovetop.
-Vegan, gluten-free, and so delicious.
+This Instant Pot 15 Bean Soup is the perfect no-soak recipe that you can make efficiently and easily.
+This recipe is naturally vegetarian and gluten-free.

-Winer has hit hard this year, and there’s no better time than now to cook that bag of 15 bean soup you’ve stashed in your pantry.
+When winter hits hard, there’s no better time than now to cook that bag of 15 bean soup mix you’ve stashed in your pantry.

 A bag of 15 Bean Soup is a common American staple food, although you can also find 14 and 16 bean blends too.

 A typical 15 bean soup blend includes a mixture of northern beans, pinto beans, large lima beans, blackeye peas, garbanzo beans, baby lima beans, green split peas, kidney beans, cranberry beans, small white beans, pink beans, small red beans, yellow split peas, lentils, navy beans, white kidney beans, black bean, and yellow eye beans.

 Phew, that’s a lot of beans!
 But they all come together with great flavor and texture in this yummy soup.

 - If you were to cook a 15 bean soup on the stovetop, it would take several hours.
 This delicious soup recipe comes together in just over an hour.